BlinkID/blinkid-android/README.md

 * `mb_reticleDefaultDrawable` - drawable shown when reticle is in neutral state
 * `mb_reticleSuccessDrawable` - drawable shown when reticle is in success state (scanning was successful)
 * `mb_reticleErrorDrawable` - drawable shown when reticle is in error state

-**inner reticle**

-* `mb_reticleColor` - color of the reticle animation that is active before a card is detected
+* `mb_reticleColor` - color used for rotating reticle element
+* `mb_reticleDefaultColor` - color used for reticle in neutral state
+* `mb_reticleErrorColor` - color used for reticle in error state
+* `mb_successFlashColor` - color used for flash effect on successful scan

 ### Introduction dialog and onboarding dialog
-To customize the visibility of these two dialogs, use methods provided in `BlinkIdUISettings`.
+To customize the visibility and style of these two dialogs, use methods provided in `BlinkIdUISettings`.

 <p align="center" >
   <img src="https://raw.githubusercontent.com/wiki/blinkid/blinkid-android/images/introduction_onboarding_overlay.png" alt="BlinkId SDK">